tsmathis/Dilatometry_Analyst/README.md

    A similar calculation is performed to get the per-cycle percentage change in displacement.
    <br/>
    <br/>
-4. *Baseline subtraction for **qualitative** intrepretation and comparison of dilatometry data from different systems (electrodes, electrolytes, etc.)*
+4. *Baseline subtraction for **qualitative** interpretation and comparison of dilatometry data from different systems (electrodes, electrolytes, etc.)*

    While it is important to not disregard irreversible changes (and their causes) occurring in the displacement over time, any drift in the signal can make comparison of cycle-to-cycle behavior difficult.
 If we make an assumption that the *reversible* behavior/mechanism for an electrochemical system in the dilatometer should at least be self-consistent on a cycle-to-cycle basis, it is not unreasonable to treat the drift in the system as a baseline and subtract it.
 Doing so will allow for at least a qualitative look at the cycle-to-cycle evolution of the displacment behavior.
 Dilatometry Analyst takes the 2nd to 2nd-to-last cycles (to avoid artifacts that arise when changing techniques/scanning rates) to fit your data with a simple 3rd degree polynomial to find the baseline.
 A low order polynomial works well to account for any minor oscillations while avoiding over-fitting.
 Averaging the displacement data and reporting the standard error will further aid in the interpretation of your data.
    <br/>